camunda/blog.camunda.org/content/post/2019/02/camunda-hackday-the-one-about-integration.md

 - The number of different systems and frameworks involved
 - The complexity of the integration
 - Usefulness of the integration
-- Strange and funny creations
+- Strange and funny creations.

 ## Hack Time
 <img src = "integrationhackday1.png" width="700">